What is a Medical Assistant & What Do They Do?

 Medical Assistant Salaries & Job Outlook

-In comparison, medical assistants who worked in chiropractic offices tended to earn less, with a median salary of $35,048.
+In comparison, chiropractic assistants tended to earn less, with a median salary of $35,048.

-The job outlook for medical assistants is great, with employment over the next decade expected to grow by 15%.
-This means that medical assisting jobs are growing faster than average compared to other careers.
+The medical assistant job outlook is strong, with employment expected to grow by 15% over the next decade—significantly faster than the average growth rate for other professions.
 In other words, there should be plenty of medical assistant positions available in the near future.

-Salaries vary based on where you live, your experience, who you work for, and what medical assistant specialty you are, if any.
-Medical assistant specialty salaries vary considerably.
-Some, such as cardiology medical assistants, podiatry medical assistants, and dermatology medical assistants earn more than others, such as pediatric medical assistants.
+Salaries vary based on where you live, your experience, who you work for, and your medical assistant specialty.
+For instance, cardiology medical assistants, podiatric medical assistants, and dermatology medical assistants earn more than others, such as pediatric medical assistants.

 >> Learn more about Stepful’s Online Medical Assistant Training Program